geominion/CMPUT404-assignment-css-hell/README.md

 I deleted a single line of code from one of the documents that was related to XML.
 Otherwise the I touched nothing within the Gutenburg pages except the CSS.

+All images used for the second part are linked, so no photo upload was necessary.

 License/Copyright
 =================
 Textual content is copyright Joshua Dunsmuir (C) 2014 under the CC-BY-SA